National Space Trophy Winners

 the 1995 National Space Trophy for his passionate leadership and fiscally responsible management of the space program.
 A native

-of New York City, Mr. Goldin received his degree in mechanical engineering from the City College of New York.
+of New York City, Goldin received his degree in mechanical engineering from the City College of New York.
 His first job was

 with NASA at what is now the Glenn Research Center in Cleveland, Ohio.
 After 5 years, he went to work for TRW in California,

-staying 25 years and rising to the position of General Manager of the TRW Space & Technology Group.
+staying 25 years and rising to the position of Manager of the TRW Space & Technology Group.
 Daniel Goldin became NASA

 Administrator in 1992, and launched a series of management reforms, saving the government billions of dollars.
 He initiated the